Beej126/BeejBlog/content/posts/2010-06-11-free-itunes-album-cover-artwork-embed.md

   <li>
     in iTunes press CTRL-A to select all your tracks <ul>
       <li>
-        now ONLY IF YOU WANT TO REPLACE all your existing artwork with iTunes covers&#8230; with your entire library selected in iTunes, right mouse and select “Get Info”, and then check the box next to the blank cover image and hit OK, this will clear the artwork from all your MP3 files!&#160; Make sure you save any of the ones you care to keep ahead of time.
+        now ONLY IF YOU WANT TO REPLACE all your existing artwork with iTunes covers... with your entire library selected in iTunes, right mouse and select “Get Info”, and then check the box next to the blank cover image and hit OK, this will clear the artwork from all your MP3 files!&#160; Make sure you save any of the ones you care to keep ahead of time.
 It will take quite a while to complete that wipe, of course depending on the size of your library.
       </li>
     </ul>
   </li>